lillieharlow/Assignment-2-Custom-Software-Application/README.md

 All dependencies are open source and compatible with each other.
 <hr>

+   ### **Purpose of Each Dependency**
+   - **bcrypt:** Provides secure password hashing to protect user data.
+   - **emoji:** Display emojis in the CLI for a fun user experience.
+   - **rich:** Enhances CLI with style, colours, task table and formatting for better readability.
+   - **pyfiglet:** Creates ASCII art banners to make the app pop!
+Visually engaging and fun.
+   - **markdown-it-py, mdurl, Pygments:** Support rich text rendering and syntax highlighting used by `rich`.
+   - **six:** Ensures compatibility between Python 2 and 3, used by `bcrypt`.

+   ### **Legal & Ethical Impacts**
+      - All files are created and managed by the app, no external dependencies or third-party code.
+      - User data stays local and is stored securely in JSON format.
+      - Only reputable open source libraries are used (MIT, Apache 2.0, BSD licenses).
+      - No restrictive or copyleft licenses—safe for personal or project use and distribution.
+      - No external data sharing or tracking.

+   ### **Security Impact**
+      - User passwords are hashed (never stored as plain text).
+      - All user data is stored locally and no personal data is shared externally.
+      - The app has no internet connectivity requirements, further ensuring data privacy.

+   ### **Conflicts**
+      - These packages are known to be fully compatible with each other, with no conflicting versions or installation issues on the specified versions.
+      - Use a virtual environment to avoid conflicts with other Python projects.
+Pinning versions in `requirements.txt` preserves compatibility, preventing future issues with updates.

 ## 5. Required Files

 - `main.py` — Main entry point